If you own a Can-Am ATV, you may have come across “Limp Mode” or “Limp Home Mode”.

 If you’re in limp home mode, then it will be very obvious because the display will scroll those words or the “check engine” light will be one.

-Another clue you’re in limp home mode is that the ATV won’t go over 15 MPH, but this often has the check engine light going with it.
+Another clue you’re in limp home mode is that the machine won’t go over 15 MPH, but this often has the check engine light going with it.

 For side by sides, don’t confuse the seat-belt speed limited mode you enter when you don’t have your seat belt on.
 Can-AM side by sides require the driver to have their seat belt plugged in if they want to go over 12 MPH.

 There are several potential causes that can trigger limp home mode in a Can-Am ATV.
-Most often, it’s abnormal readings from some sensor that cause limp home mode.
+Most often, it’s abnormal readings from some sensor that cause it.

-Here are some common factors that may lead to limp home mode:
+Here are some common factors that may lead to limp mode:

-- Sensor Malfunction – If a critical sensor in the ATV’s engine or transmission system detects a fault or abnormal readings, it can trigger limp home mode as a precautionary measure.
-I’ve seen rodents eat wires and cause an ATV to trigger limp home mode.
+1. Sensor Malfunction – If a critical sensor in the engine or transmission system detects a fault or abnormal readings, it can trigger it as a precautionary measure.
+I’ve seen rodents eat wires and cause a trigger.

-- Bad battery – I’ve seen a battery that is dying start to throw a check engine light with a limp home mode on the screen before.
+2. Bad battery – I’ve seen a battery that is dying start to throw a check engine light with a limp mode on the screen before.
 ATVs and side by side these days are using more power, and with so many riders adding many electrical accessories, you start to see more warning lights.
-The ATV is looking for a range of voltage that it needs and when it goes under or beyond, it can throw it in limp home mode.
+The machine is looking for a range of voltage that it needs and when it goes under or beyond, it can throw it in that mode.

-- Low engine oil – To protect the engine, if it detects low oil pressure, it will put in you in limp home mode or even shut the engine off.
+3. Low engine oil – To protect the engine, if it detects low oil pressure, it will put in you in limp mode or even shut the engine off.

-- Bad spark plugs – A misfire due to a bad spark plug is common and a reason for the ATV to go in limp home mode.
+4. Bad spark plugs – A misfire due to a bad spark plug is common and a reason for the ATV to go in this mode.

-- Over working it when cold – ATV engines tend to be high-performance engines, and if you hop right on it and drive the snot out of out it, you can go into limp home mode.
+5. Over working it when cold – ATV engines tend to be high-performance engines, and if you hop right on it and drive the snot out of out it, you can go into it.
 Let the ATV warm up for a minute, especially on cold days.

-- Bad grounds – Just like having a bad battery, having bad grounds can throw a check engine or limp home mode for your ATV.
+6. Bad grounds – Just like having a bad battery, having bad grounds can throw a check engine or limp mode for your ATV.
 Make sure the grounds to the battery are nice and clean and on the frame too.

-- Blown fuse – Sometimes a blown fuse can be the reason an ATV goes into limp home mode or throws a check engine light.
+7. Blown fuse – Sometimes a blown fuse can be the reason or throws a check engine light.
 Don’t forget to check the pins the fuse plugs into, I’ve seen many pins fall out and need to be pushed back in.

-- Overheating – If the engine or transmission becomes excessively hot, the ATV may enter limp home mode to prevent further overheating and potential damage.
-Make sure to clean out your radiator (even if it looks clean), as a dirty one can lead to overheating and throw a check engine light with a limp home mode.
-Use a good ATV cleaner like this here*.
+8. Overheating – If the engine or transmission becomes excessively hot, the ATV may enter this mode to prevent further overheating and potential damage.
+Make sure to clean out your radiator (even if it looks clean), as a dirty one can lead to overheating and throw a check engine light with a limp mode.
+Use a good ATV cleaner like this here (ad).

-- Bad gas or fuel system problems – ATV engines tend to be high-performance engines, so they can be picky about gas, especially fuel injected models.
-Make sure you’re running fresh gas in your ATV, or it may go in limp home mode.
+9. Bad gas or fuel system problems – ATV engines tend to be high-performance engines, so they can be picky about gas, especially fuel injected models.
+Make sure you’re running fresh gas.

-- Transmission Problems – I do get guys who belts are slipping, and the speed gauge is reading all over the place and the ATV goes into limp home mode.
+10. Transmission Problems – I do get guys who belts are slipping, and the speed gauge is reading all over the place and the ATV goes into this mode.

-- Throttle Sensor Issues – Faulty throttle sensors can cause irregular readings and prompt the ATV’s computer system to activate limp mode.
+11. Throttle Sensor Issues – Faulty throttle sensors can cause irregular readings and prompt the computer system to activate limp mode.

-To remove limp home mode from your Can-Am ATV, all you need to do is shut the engine off and let it sit for a few minutes.
+To remove limp mode from your Can-Am, all you need to do is shut the engine off and let it sit for a few minutes.

 Depending on the problem, it can be 2 minutes to 30 minutes.
-The limp home mode goes away when the problem the ATV is seeing goes away.
+The limp mode goes away when the problem the machines is seeing goes away.

-If limp home mode does not go away after sitting, turn the ATV off and disconnect the negative battery cable for a few minutes, then reconnect it.
+If limp mode does not go away after sitting, turn everything off and disconnect the negative battery cable for a few minutes, then reconnect it.

 The fault codes that come up won’t go away, they may not display on the screen, but the computer has them stored for the dealership to fix when you bring it in.